ecmwf/ecflow/docs/tutorial/exercises/operational-suite.rst

 What do:

 1. Write a :term:`suite definition` for this suite.
-2. How should the :term:`ecf script`'s be organised?
+2. How should the :term:`ecf script`\ s be organised?

 Useful pointers: